2021 Clinic Mitigations and Protocols

 For the safest and best experience possible for you and others at camp, SWC makes the following recommendations, prior to your arrival:

-Make arrangements to take your COVID-19 test (required for check-in, see above) well in advance.
+-Make arrangements to take your COVID-19 test (if you are not showing proof of full vaccination) well in advance.
 Be sure you know the turn-around time for the type of test you are taking.
-The results must fall within 48 hours of your arrival at camp.
+The results must fall within 72 hours of your arrival at camp.
 Plan ahead!
 Print your result.